-At the time of the Texas Revolution of 1836, which ended Mexican Texas, Hispanic peoples in Texas possessed a unique cultural heritage, enriched by a combination of Spanish and Indian customs.
-This biculturation enabled Mexican Americans to adapt and join the mainstream Anglo-American culture while maintaining in group relationships and family structures their valued ethnic traditions.
-Mexican Americans began celebrating fiestas patrias to reinforce their cultural links with each other and with Mexico.
+At the time of the Texas Revolution of 1836, which ended the Mexican period in Texas history, Mexican-descent peoples in Texas possessed a unique cultural heritage, enriched by a combination of Spanish and Indian customs.
+This biculturation enabled Mexican Texans, or Tejanos, to adapt and join the mainstream Anglo-American culture while maintaining in group relationships and family structures their valued ethnic traditions.
+Tejanos began celebrating fiestas patrias to reinforce their cultural links with each other and with Mexico.
 The first fiestas patrias were held in Texas in the early 1820s.
 They included festivities that involved special music, songs, dances, native cuisine, costumes, and homage to folk heroes.
 In these celebrations Tejanos displayed and preserved their ethnicity.
-Diez y Seis celebrations persisted in Texas from 1825 through the period of the republic and into the post-Civil War years.
-They spread to such towns along the border as Brownsville, Laredo, Eagle Pass, and El Paso, and to centrally located cities.
+Diez y Seis celebrations persisted in Texas from 1825 through the period of the republic and into the post-Civil War years, long after Texas’s separation from Mexico.
 Many eventually were held at county fair grounds and drew large crowds.

-The Cinco de Mayo festival was next in importance.
-This event recalled the Mexican defeat of the French forces in Mexico in 1862.
+Cinco de Mayo began to be celebrated in the United States soon after news arrived of the Mexican victory at the battle of Puebla over a French expeditionary army on May 5, 1862.
 Disgruntled, exiled Mexican conservatives had invited Napoleon III of France to send the Hapsburg Maximilian and his wife, Carlota, to rule Mexico, in opposition to the reform movement led by Benito Juárez.
-Cinco de Mayo also celebrated the cultural ties that the raza (the "race" or "clan," i.e., Mexican Americans) shared with each other and with Mexico.
+At the battle of Puebla, Mexican forces led by the Texas-born Ignacio Zaragoza accomplished an initial victory over a professional French army.
+Although it took five years of civil war before the French were driven out, Mexican monarchical forces were finally defeated, Maximilian was executed, and the Mexican Republic fully restored.
+Mexican Americans in California appear to have first celebrated the event in 1862, after news reached the Southwest, and other celebrations soon followed.
+The growing body of Mexican immigrants to Texas and the western United States in the early decades of the twentieth century reinforced the holiday in the region.
+In the United States, Cinco de Mayo thus celebrated the cultural ties that the raza (the "race" or "clan," i.e., Mexican Americans) shared with each other and with Mexico.
 Sporting costumes and banners, the people gathered to hear speeches, sing patriotic songs, and eat and dance.
 Sponsoring societies might include Sociedad Benevolencia Mexicana, Sociedad de la Unión, Sociedad Benito Juárez de Señoras y Señoritas, Sociedad Morelos, and others.

 Charles A. Arnold, Folklore, Manners and Customs of the Mexicans in San Antonio, Texas (Austin: University of Texas Press, 1928).
 Arnoldo De León, Ethnicity in the Sunbelt: A History of Mexican-Americans in Houston (University of Houston Mexican American Studies Program, 1989).
 Arnoldo De León, Las Fiestas Patrias: Biographic Notes on the Hispanic Presence in San Angelo, Texas (San Antonio: Caravel Press, 1978).
 Arnoldo De León, The Tejano Community, 1836–1900 (Albuquerque: University of New Mexico Press, 1982).
+David E. Hayes-Bautista, Cinco de Mayo: An American Tradition (Berkeley: University of California Press, 2012).
 Thomas H. Kreneck, Del Pueblo: A Pictorial History of Houston's Hispanic Community (Houston: Houston International University, 1989).